 “I’ve got patients who have been implanted ten years, and they’ve been well.
 They don’t relapse,” Dr. Mayberg tells Inverse.
 “But if you turn the device off or it breaks, it isn’t like you just walk away and it turns out you didn’t need it.”

 Since completing his rat studies, Boyden has begun some human trials at his MIT lab.
-Because they’re still ongoing, he couldn’t give a statement on how they’re going.
+Because they’re still in-progress, he couldn’t give a statement on how they’re going.
 But he did say that because the human brain is bigger, more complex, and shielded by a thicker skull, some parameters of his technique will have to be modified from those used in the research published today.

 While she probably won’t use it to treat her patients, Dr. Mayberg is excited by temporal interference stimulation’s potential as a diagnostic tool.
 By targeting different parts of the brain with Boyden’s new technology and seeing how her patients respond, Dr. Mayberg feels that she could have a better idea of where to place the implant so it can do the most good.